nolindnaidoo/enterprise-graphql-server/README.md

   - `> git commit -m "merge main, resolved conflicts"`
   - `> git push`

-#### Merging to Master
+#### Merging to Main

 - Make sure your feature branch is not behind the main.
 You can view it from the [Branch Status](https://github.com/nolindnaidoo/enterprise-react-components/branches) view in the Behind/Ahead column.
 - Verify that your feature branch builds successfully on [TravisCI](https://travis-ci.org/github/nolindnaidoo/enterprise-react-components/branches).
-- Check your coverage against master.
-The Feature Branch should be greater than or equal to the master.
+- Check your coverage against main.
+The Feature Branch should be greater than or equal to the main.
 - Resolve or reply to all Pull Request comments.
-- Use the Merge button on the Pull Request to merge back to master.
+- Use the Merge button on the Pull Request to merge back to main.
 - Once the test is successful and no further changes are needed for sign off delete the original feature branch.

 ## API Testing